allegro/turnilo/docs/configuration.md

 **host** (string)

 The host (hostname:port) of the cluster.
-In the Druid case this must be the broker IP.
+In the Druid case this must be the broker.

 **version** (string)